5004-SEA-Fa24-Geeng/hello-world-xiaoyesaya/Report.md

 2. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
 Just thinking programmatically,  how could you make the application more dynamic?
 You are free to reference Geeting.java and how that could be used in your design.

-   The greeter class can hold a greeting object instead of typing every language and location inside greet method.
+   Inside the greeting class, The greeter class can hold a greeting object instead of typing every language and location inside greet method.

 > [!IMPORTANT]